joshghent/blog/content/blog/personal-infra/index.md

 I put an [MX Master 3](https://www.logitech.com/en-gb/product/mx-master-3?crid=7) on the right hand side of my keyboard - again it has the same great 3 device bluetooth switcher.
 And a Magic Trackpad on the left.
 I occasionally swap the two but generally it stays in this configuration.
 It sounds odd, but it's nice to have the options and reduce the repetitive movements I do.

+During lockdown, my wife was able to spend some time redoing both her art studio and my office.
+She painted it a subtle green and chose an "urban jungle" theme.
+I've always loved bringing nature indoors and having lots of plants around really helps me focus and not feel like I'm in an office.
+Makes it look a more bright and vibrant environment, rather than a dull dreary office.

 ## Health

-My wife, kindly, brought me a [Herman Miller Aeron](https://www.hermanmiller.com/en_gb/products/seating/office-chairs/aeron-chairs/) for my desk after "relentlessly moaning" (according to her - what does she know) about my previous chair - which was as comfortable as a church pew.
+My wife, kindly, bought me a [Herman Miller Aeron](https://www.hermanmiller.com/en_gb/products/seating/office-chairs/aeron-chairs/) for my desk after "relentlessly moaning" (according to her - what does she know) about my previous chair - which was as comfortable as a church pew.
 The Aeron is like being cradled by 4 angels and has helped my posture and fatigue massively.
 Yes that's right, fatigue.
 Sitting down all day can be tiring in a weird way, due to the lack of lower body movement.
 I've tried to alleviate this by taking regular breaks and working in different environments.
+It was the best present she's got me to this day and will make a huge difference to my daily life.

 Furthermore, I've found the amount of water I drink to be a big factor in my mood.
 I know attempt to drink around 4L of Pure water per day as well as a coffee or two.
 I try to avoid caffeine after midday as I find it affects my sleep quantifiable.